-(f)
+(f

-- (e) Carriers may shall not require documentation from applicants relating to their coverage history. - (f) (1) On and after the operative date of the act adding this subdivision, and until January 1, 2014, a carrier shall provide a notice to all applicants for coverage under this chapter and to all insureds, or the responsible party for an insured, renewing coverage under this chapter that contains the following information: - (A) Information about the open enrollment period provided under Section 10965.3. - (B) An explanation that obtaining coverage during the open enrollment period described in Section 10965.3 will not affect the effective dates of coverage for coverage purchased pursuant to this chapter unless the applicant cancels that coverage. - (C) An explanation that coverage purchased pursuant to this chapter shall be effective as required under subdivision (d) of Section 10951 and that such coverage shall not prevent an applicant from obtaining new coverage during the open enrollment period described in Section 10965.3. - (D) Information about the Medi-Cal program and the Healthy Families Program and about subsidies available through the California Health Benefit Exchange. - (2) The notice described in paragraph (1) shall be in plain language and 14-point type. - (3) The department may adopt a model notice to be used by carriers in order to comply with this subdivision, and shall consult with the Department of Managed Health Care in adopting that model notice.
+- (g) (1) On and after the operative date of the act adding this subdivision, and until January 1, 2014, a carrier shall provide-a the model notice, as provided in paragraph (3), to all applicants for coverage under this chapter and to all insureds, or the responsible party for an insured, renewing coverage under this chapter that contains the following information: - (A) Information about the open enrollment period provided under Section 10965.3. - (B) An explanation that obtaining coverage during the open enrollment period described in Section 10965.3 will not affect the effective dates of coverage for coverage purchased pursuant to this chapter unless the applicant cancels that coverage. - (C) An explanation that coverage purchased pursuant to this chapter shall be effective as required under subdivision (d) of Section 10951 and that such coverage shall not prevent an applicant from obtaining new coverage during the open enrollment period described in Section 10965.3. - (D) Information about the Medi-Cal program and the Healthy Families Program and about subsidies available through the California Health Benefit Exchange. - (2) The notice described in paragraph (1) shall be in plain language and 14-point type. - (3) The department-may shall adopt a uniform model notice to be used by carriers in order to comply with this subdivision, and shall consult with the Department of Managed Health Care in adopting that uniform model notice.
 Use of the model notice shall not require prior approval of the department.
-Any model notice designated by the department for purposes of this section shall not be subject to the
+Any The model notice designated adopted by the department for purposes of this section shall not be subject to the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code).